 There are three main different types of pension:

 The Nutmeg pension is a type of personal pension.
-You can pay into a personal pension as much as you want, up to £40,000 per year or the value of your annual salary, whichever figure is lower.
+You can pay into a personal pension as much as you want.
+Generally, you can get tax relief on up to £40,000 per year or the value of your annual salary, whichever figure is lower.
 If you’re a basic rate taxpayer, the government adds 25% of any amounts you put in.
 If you pay a higher rate of tax, then you can claim even more via your tax return form.
 Find out more about pension tax relief.

 You can start a Nutmeg personal pension with as little as £5,000 and make further contributions in regular instalments or ad hoc lump sums.